 But if I couldn’t spend time uncovering parts of northern Thailand that I’d not previously explored then at least I would return to my favourite northern Thai city, even if only for an all-too-brief amount of time.

-Not really having any knowledge of what kind of Thailand existed south of Bangkok (aside from a visit to Koh Samui and Koh Pha-Ngan way back in 2002), I also wanted to introduce Stu to a familiar part of the country to me; somewhere I knew and loved.
+Not really having any knowledge of what kind of Thailand existed south of Bangkok (aside from a visit to Koh Samui and Koh Pha-Ngan way back in 2002 and a brief sojourn on Koh Chang in 2006), I also wanted to introduce Stu to a familiar part of the country to me; somewhere I knew and loved.

 And Chiang Mai, despite the number of tourists it sees every year, always manages to retain such a relaxed atmosphere and easy-going pace of life.
 It’s a bit like Pai, but on a much larger scale.